Skiing the Hakuba backcountry with a private guide

 Nagano Local Line Ski & Snowboard Trip

-I get on the train with my board.
-It feels so special
+I board the train with my board.
+It feels very special

 We returned safely and stayed at Zutton Guesthouse, run by Mr. Emoto